 **Never fear!
-While we can't predict the fall of 2021 will bring, we can promise you that Camp Erin will run- whether we meet in Adirondack mountains or virtually, we will find a way to gather and support one another.
+While we can't predict the fall of 2022 will bring, we can promise you that Camp Erin will run- whether we meet at the park or virtually, we will find a way to gather and support one another.

-Camp Erin Albany is a free, weekend bereavement camp for youth who are grieving the death of a significant person in their lives.
+Camp Erin Albany is a free bereavement day camp for youth, who are grieving the death of a significant person in their lives.
 Children and teens ages 6 to 17 attend a weekend camp experience that combines grief education and emotional support with fun, traditional camp activities.
 Led by bereavement professionals and caring volunteers, campers are provided a safe environment to explore their grief, learn essential coping skills, and make friends with peers who are also grieving.
 There is no cost to families.

-55 campers attend Camp Erin - Albany annually, all of which:
+30 campers will attend Camp Erin - Albany, all of which:

-- Are aged 6-17 years old and have never previously attended Camp Erin - Albany
+- Are aged 6-17 years old and have never previously attended an in-person Camp Erin - Albany

 - Have experienced the death of a family member or friend

 - Have lost their loved one due to any reason, including homicide, suicide, overdose, accident, cancer, illness, suddenly, unexpectedly, or natural causes